rasim321/Book_Recommender/README.md

 # Book_Recommender
 A book recommender that uses web scraped data from GoodReads, and NLP and clustering techniques to recommend books.

+**How to use:**
+The easiest way to use it is to run it on google colab.
+The books.csv file is provided for the Part 1 recommender.
+For Part 2, you can scrape any GoodReads book list and run your query at the bottom of the notebook.
+The recommender also takes in book names to build the dataset.

 # Part 1: Simple Book Recommender using pre-downloaded data

 We use KNN and a pre-downloaded dataset of books (books.csv) to recommend books.